-Make this bread recipe next: Chewy French Bread
+Make this bread recipe next: Brioche Hamburger Buns

 Whole Wheat Honey Bread

-- 2 Tablespoons yeast I use Red Star
+- 1 Tablespoon yeast – I use Red Star Active Yeast

 - 1 teaspoon sugar

-- 2 cups warm water not hot, not cold
+- 1 cup warm water – not hot, not cold

 - Prepare the yeast mixture.
 Combine the yeast, sugar, and the warm water in a large mixer.
 Be careful to use WARM water, not hot.
 If the water is too hot, the yeast will disappear and you can’t make bread without yeast.
 Mix and let sit for about 15 minutes to get the yeast working.